Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats exhibit a lot of their moods and feelings with their tails.
 Quick and sharp tail movements are usually a sign that your cat is paying very close attention to something.
 Typically, you see these tail movements when your feline is “hunting.”
 However, they will also pop up when they are trying to protect against something.

 Usually, these tail movements will occur when your cat is looking at the thing they’re trying to protect you from.
-However, they may also occur whenever your cat is laying around and trying to relax but being very tense.
+However, they may also occur whenever your cat is lying around and trying to relax but is very tense.

 5. Crouched Stance